pearcej/pearcej.github.io/csc493/a02-professionalism.md

 - *Before next class:*
   - Progress made on at least one requirement pushed to repo
   - Updated LinkedIn page, linked from README
-  - Completed resume in pdf form pushed into your Github Repo and linked from README.
+  - Completed and/or revised resume in pdf form pushed into your Github Repo and linked from README.